 File and Suspend.
 This strategy allowed beneficiaries to “file” for their SS benefits, and then immediately “suspend” them.
 By filing, the person’s spouse can then receive spousal benefits.
 By immediately suspending his own benefits, the original spouse can continue to accrue an 8% per year increase up to the year when benefits are maximized, age 70.

 Restricted Benefit.
 This claiming strategy is slightly different from the above.
 In this case you don’t file for your own SS benefit at FRA.
-Instead, you merely claim your spousal benefit based on your eligible spouse’s earning record.
+Instead, you merely claim your spousal benefit based on your eligible spouse’s earning record (your spouse has to have filed for benefits, however).
 By using this strategy you can continue to accrue on your own earning record up to age 70.

 Benefits not repaid after April 30, 2016